World Cup: Time for German football to 'wake up' after exit – DW – 08/03/2023

 "That was the signal," said South Korea coach Colin Bell afterwards.
 "When Casey hit the post, we knew that Germany were vulnerable.
 When we did score, the weight dropped from our shoulders.
 We played freely and were tactically clever."

-"That's why I brought her to [to the World Cup]," he explained.
+"That's why I brought her to [the World Cup]," he explained.
 "With Eun-Son, we neutralized that weapon."

 "I know Germany inside out," he said.
 "I'm sorry, I've spent half my life there and love the country.
 I've coached some of these players and they tried everything.
 But you can't just rely on long balls into the box."